 This type of company registration is as a Non-Profit Organization (NPO).
 The objective of an NPO is primarily to promote arts, commerce and various forms of social welfare in the form of education, charity, religion and protection of the environment, to name few.
 Any profits, if generated, here are used in achieving its aforesaid objective.
 The dividends are also not paid to its members.

 In India, no business registration can be treated as a company if it is not registered with the registrar of companies under the Companies Act 2013.
 It is only after registration that a company becomes a separate legal entity from its members.

 Company registration is, therefore, an important and crucial step in realising your dream of becoming a successful entrepreneur.
 Use the information here and get started!

-Here are few more on Company Registration to brush up your knowledge:
+Here are a few more articles related to company registration to brush up your knowledge: